Soul, World, and Idea: An Interpretation of Plato’s Republic and Phaedo by Daniel Sherman. (Lanham, MD: Lexington Books, 2013)

 Has Daniel Sherman saved the Ideas, and if so, are they Socrates’ Ideas?
 I leave that question open.
 But he has surely done his part to see that the “myth was saved” (Republic, 621b) and is now before us to consider—just as Er did by not drinking of the River of Forgetting.

 Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
-This essay originally appeared in The St. John’s Review (Volume 55.2, Spring 2014) and is republished here by permission of the author.
+This essay originally appeared in The St. John’s Review (Volume 55, No. 2, Spring 2014) and is republished here by permission of the author.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).

 Republic 528 ff.
 Simplicius (Commentary 43, 46) reports Plato’s challenge to the astronomers.